NgWenZhi/ACF-MST-Notes/Trial Quiz Questions.md

 - [x] An Elastic IP address is dynamic
 - [ ] You can associate an Elastic IP address with any instance or network interface for any VPC in your account

+**10. Which one of the following is NOT a characteristic of a Software as a service (SaaS)?**

+- [ ] Services in this category provide you with a completed product that the service provider runs and manages
+- [ ] With a SaaS offering, you do not have to think about how the service is maintained or how the underlying infrastructure is managed
+- [x] SaaS provides you with the highest level of flexibility and management control over your IT resources.
+- [ ] In most cases, software as a service refers to end-user applications

 ---

 ### Multiselect Question (Multiple Correct Answers)

-**10. Which of the following are features of the AWS infrastructure?**
+**11. Which of the following are features of the AWS infrastructure?**

 - [ ] No downtime
 - [x] Elastic and scalable